-We use different observational tools and techniques on each project and always customise our data collection methods to specifically suit the situation we are researching and the environment we are working in.
+We use different customer experience research methods on each project and always customise our data collection methods to specifically suit the situation we are researching and the environment we are working in.
 Working in a busy airport is very different to working in a small bank branch.
 Working outside in winter in the North of England is different to working inside in Summer in Morocco.

 The following is a list of what we would call our core activities that we use in virtually every customer environment we study, wherever we are in the world: